 About the Project

-The Robert Bosch Center for Central and Eastern Europe, Russia, and Central Asia at the German Council on Foreign Relations (DGAP) manages and supports several programs for networking and supporting future decision-makers and young scientists from Central and Eastern Europe, Russia, Central Asia and Germany.
-For example, the center coordinates the Program Eastern Europe and Central Asia, The Diplomats' College, and the management of seminars at Carl Friedrich Goerdeler-Kolleg.
+The Robert Bosch Center for Central and Eastern Europe, Russia, and Central Asia at the German Council on Foreign Relations (DGAP) manages and supports programs for networking and supporting future decision-makers and young scientists from Central and Eastern Europe, Russia, Central Asia and Germany, e.g. the Carl Friedrich Goerdeler Kolleg for Good Governance.

 The Center is also involved in planning and implementing international projects on current political themes and the analysis of political processes and social discourse in Central and Eastern Europe and Central Asia.
 The center cooperates with other institutions and foundations in the region.